cerebral/cerebral/README.md

 export default mixin(App);
 ```
 The **mixin** allows you to expose state from the **cerebral** to the component.
 You do that by returning an array with paths or an object with key/path.
-The mixins includes a **PureRenderMixin** that checks changes to the state and props of the component, to avoid unnecessary renders.
-This is really fast as the **cerebral** is immutable.
+The mixin includes a **PureRenderMixin** that checks changes to the state and props of the component, to avoid unnecessary renders.
+This runs really fast as the **cerebral** is immutable.

 ### Inject the cerebral into the app
 *main.js*